chocolatey/docs/input/en-us/features/package-reducer.md

 To turn on Package Reducer, you need to run the following:

 * `choco upgrade chocolatey.extension <options>`
-* `choco feature enable -n reduceInstalledPackageSpaceUsage`
+* `choco feature enable --name reduceInstalledPackageSpaceUsage`
-* If you want to limit to just nupkg files being reduced and not automatically removing zips and installers, run the following: `choco feature enable -n reduceOnlyNupkgSize`
+* If you want to limit to just nupkg files being reduced and not automatically removing zips and installers, run the following: `choco feature enable --name reduceOnlyNupkgSize`

 ### See It In Action